awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 # AWS CodeCommit Sample for AWS Cloud9<a name="sample-codecommit"></a>

-This sample enables you to set up an AWS Cloud9 development environment to interact with a remote code repository in AWS CodeCommit\.
-AWS CodeCommit is a source code control service that enables you to privately store and manage Git repositories in the AWS Cloud\.
-For more information about AWS CodeCommit, see the [AWS CodeCommit User Guide](https://docs.aws.amazon.com/codecommit/latest/userguide/)\.
+This sample enables you to set up an AWS Cloud9 development environment to interact with a remote code repository in CodeCommit\.
+CodeCommit is a source code control service that enables you to privately store and manage Git repositories in the AWS Cloud\.
+For more information about CodeCommit, see the [AWS CodeCommit User Guide](https://docs.aws.amazon.com/codecommit/latest/userguide/)\.

 Creating this sample might result in charges to your AWS account\.
-These include possible charges for services such as Amazon EC2 and AWS CodeCommit\.
+These include possible charges for services such as Amazon EC2 and CodeCommit\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/) and [AWS CodeCommit Pricing](https://aws.amazon.com/codecommit/pricing/)\.
 +  [Prerequisites](#sample-codecommit-prereqs)
 +  [Step 1: Set Up Your IAM Group with Required Access Permissions](#sample-codecommit-permissions)
 +  [Step 2: Create a Repository in AWS CodeCommit](#sample-codecommit-create-repo)